 The thermal bath complex of La Gruta doesn’t look like much from the outside, but it contains three heated pools set amidst landscaped gardens.
 The warmest pool features a long tunnel that leads to a grotto, illuminated by a natural skylight and featuring a man-made waterfall inside said grotto.
 I didn’t know what to expect but spent quite a bit of time inside the grotto, being careful to stay hydrated.
 Public displays of affection (PDA) in Mexico can be quite revolting at times, so I was pleasantly surprised that the young Mexican couples at La Gruta were on their best behavior.
 Most visitors were Americans and Canadians on the wrong side of 40.
 (More on that later.)

 I didn’t visit other balnearios in the area so I cannot compare experiences or say which thermal bath is best, but I enjoyed my three hours at La Gruta and can heartily recommend it; towels and swimsuits are available for purchase.
 La Gruta closes before dusk but taxi pickups are easy to arrange.

 I spent my last night in San Miguel walking around Colonia Guadalupe.
 I marveled at the street art, ate a football-sized pambazo, washed it down with an adult beverage at a stationary food truck, and followed that up with a second.

-As I sat down for breakfast on my fourth and final morning in San Miguel, I was so used to being the only guest in the hostel that I was taken aback when two other guests entered the dining room that I almost spit out my coffee.
+As I sat down for breakfast on my fourth and final morning in San Miguel, I was so used to being the only guest in the hostel that I was taken aback when two other guests entered the dining room, and I almost spit out my coffee.
 Someone once said that everything happens for a reason, and it turned out that those guests, Eduardo of Baja California Sur and Sarahi of Mexico City, were planning on visiting the botanic gardens on the city’s outskirts, same as me!